 Indian Accent, Mayfair

 What: If you’re a believer that turkey and Brussel sprouts should be reserved for the 25th alone, then the Christmas Eve menu at Mayfair’s Indian Accent is a safe bet to avoid any Christmas dinner “spoilers”.
-Choose between the vegetarian and non-vegetarian set menus with dishes including tawa scallops with roast pumpkin & curry leaf moilee; tofu masala with shisshito peppers, asparagus & quinoa puffs; and a carrot halwa tart with ginger candy ice cream.
+Choose between the vegetarian and non-vegetarian set menus with dishes on last year's menu including tawa scallops with roast pumpkin & curry leaf moilee; tofu masala with shisshito peppers, asparagus & quinoa puffs; and a carrot halwa tart with ginger candy ice cream.

 Where: 16 Albemarle Street, W1S 4HW